How to train your ViT? Data, Augmentation, and Regularization in Vision Transformers: Findings

 Here, we investigate whether, for reasonably-sized datasets a practitioner might encounter, it is advisable to try training from scratch with AugReg, or whether time and money is better spent transferring pre-trained models that are freely available.
 The result is that, for most practical purposes, transferring a pre-trained model is both more cost-efficient and leads to better results.

-We perform a thorough search for a good training recipe \footnote{Not only do we further increase available AugReg settings, but we also sweep over other generally important training hyperparameters: learning-rate, weight-decay, and training duration, as described in Section~\ref{sec:app:megasweep} in the Appendix.} for both the small ViT-Ti/16 and the larger ViT-B/16 models on two datasets of practical size: Pet37 contains only about 3000 training images and is relatively similar to the ImageNet-1k dataset.
-Resisc45 contains about 30'000 training images and consists of a very different modality of satellite images, which is not well covered by either ImageNet-1k or ImageNet-21k.
-Figure~\ref{fig:teaser}~(right) and Figure~\ref{fig:transfergraph} show the result of this extensive search.
+We perform a thorough search for a good training recipe \footnote{Not only do we further increase available AugReg settings, but we also sweep over other generally important training hyperparameters: learning-rate, weight-decay, and training duration, as described in Appendix~\ref{sec:app:megasweep}.} for both the small ViT-B/32 and the larger ViT-B/16 models on two datasets of practical size: Pet37 contains only about 3000 training images and is relatively similar to the ImageNet-1k dataset.
+Resisc45 contains about 30\,000 training images and consists of a very different modality of satellite images, which is not well covered by either ImageNet-1k or ImageNet-21k.
+Figure~\ref{fig:transfer} shows the result of this search.

 The most striking finding is that, no matter how much training time is spent, for the tiny Pet37 dataset, it does not seem possible to train ViT models from scratch to reach accuracy anywhere near that of transferred models.
-Furthermore, since pre-trained models are freely available for download, the pre-training cost for a practitioner is effectively zero, only the compute spent on transfer matters, and thus transferring a pre-trained model is simultaneously significantly cheaper.
+Furthermore, since pre-trained models are freely available for download, the pre-training cost for a practitioner is effectively zero, only the compute spent on transfer matters, and thus \emph{transferring a pre-trained model is simultaneously significantly cheaper and gives better results}.

-For the larger Resisc45 dataset, this result still holds, although spending two orders of magnitude more compute and performing a heavy search may come close (but not reach) to the accuracy of pre-trained models.
+For the larger Resisc45 dataset, this result still holds, although spending two orders of magnitude more compute and performing a heavy search may come close (but not reach) to the accuracy of pre-trained~models.

 Notably, this does not account for the ``exploration cost'', which is difficult to quantify.
 For the pre-trained models, we highlight those which performed best on the \emph{pre-training} validation set and could be called \emph{recommended models} (see Section~\ref{sec:choosing}).
 We can see that using a recommended model has a high likelihood of leading to good results in just a few attempts, while this is not the case for training from-scratch, as evidenced by the wide vertical spread of points.